Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

 =============

 Access to fundamental groundwater data is essential for understanding the dynamics of groundwater systems and their interactions with the environment.
-New Zealand's current groundwater monitoring network is diverse and fragmented, with each provider having unique monitoring objectives, methodologies, and data storage and management systems.
+New Zealand's current groundwater monitoring network is diverse and fragmented, with each provider having unique monitoring objectives, methodologies, and data storage and management systems (Parliamentary Commissioner for the Environment 2019).
-Some national approaches have been undertaken to standardise data collection and storage, such as the National Groundwater Monitoring Programme (NGMP) and the New Zealand Geotechnical Database (NZGD), but these are not comprehensive, do not cover the full breadth of groundwater monitoring data, and often have a specific focus (i.e. regional groundwater resource characterisation or shallow geotechnical investigations, respectively).
+Some national approaches have been undertaken to standardise data collection and storage, such as the National Environmental Monitoring Standards (Baddock E, 2019), the National Groundwater Monitoring Programme (GNS, 2022) and the New Zealand Geotechnical Database, but these are not comprehensive, do not cover the full breadth of groundwater monitoring data, and often have a specific focus (i.e. regional groundwater resource characterisation or shallow geotechnical investigations, respectively).

 The current state of groundwater level data availability in New Zealand provides a significant barrier to and inefficiency in understanding and adapting to the impacts of climate change and sea-level rise on groundwater systems.

 A comprehensive set of discrete and regular groundwater level readings and metadata were collated from Regional Councils, Unitary Authorities and the New Zealand Geotechnical Database and processed into a consistent format.
 The output of this work is a national depth to water and groundwater elevation dataset for New Zealand; the groundwater level data and metadata are available as a complete dataset which can be used to better understand shallow groundwater hazards in New Zealand and for a range of other applied science and research activities such as well interference assessments, stormwater detention pond groundwater depth assessments and regional and national groundwater modelling.
 Although the database provides a comprehensive set of groundwater level data at the time of writing, the value of this database will decline over time as new data is collected.

-We are aware of efforts to create a national wells database, which would likely provide significant improvements in data quality and accessibility.
-However, it is unclear when this database will be available and what data it will contain.
-We would recommend that a pragmatic set of standards be adopted for all data held by councils and other organisations that collect groundwater data.
+We are aware of efforts to create a national wells database, which would likely provide significant improvements in metadata quality and accessibility.
+However, at the present time there is no intention to host actual water level data.
+We recommend that a pragmatic set of standards be adopted for all data held by councils and other organisations that collect groundwater data.
 These standards should include the following:

 #.
 All public data held by an organisation should be made available via a public API.
 #.
 All public datasets should include metadata.
 Ideally this metadata would be in a standard machine readable format, but as an interim solution or for less frequently used data, a simple publicly visible document discussing the data structure and any peculiarities would be a good start.
 #.
 All public datasets should have a mechanism for users to report errors or issues with the data and these issues should be publicly visible.
-Even if organisations do not have the resources to fix all these issues, there is value in collating them.
+Even if organisations do not have the resources to fix all these issues (e.g. wrong bore depth), there is value in collating them.
 At the moment each researcher must discover these issues themselves, which is challenging and time consuming.
 Consider the value of forums like Stack Exchange or GitHub issues for this purpose in the software development world.
 #.
-All public datasets should have consistent +ve or -ve signs for depth to water above or below ground level.
+All public datasets should have consistent +ve or -ve signs for depth to water above or below measuring point.
 Ideally this would be a national standard, but minimally should be an organisational standard and documented.
 #.
-All public datasets should have a consistent way of specifying the elevation of the measuring point.
-This could be as simple as a GPS elevation, but minimally should be documented.
+All public datasets should have a measured distance between the measuring point and the general surrounding ground surface.
+#.
+All water level data collected for compliance with consent conditions should be submitted in an electronic form, and systems should be developed to accurately and effectively upload these data into council databases.

 Additionally, we would like to commend the NZGD for their work in providing a national database of geotechnical data.
 The dataset was of enormous value to this project, particularly in data sparse regions; however our use case may have been beyond the expected purpose of the NZGD.
 Specifically, we often found significantly conflicting data points in close proximity.
 Based on our analysis, we suspect that these discrepancies likely stem from variations in the drilling locations, such as greenfield sites versus foundation pits.
 The NZGD could significantly improve their database for shallow groundwater hazard management by: